 In Pile 2, place photos that you:

-•On a flash drive or portable hard drive, in a safe deposit box, water/fireproof safe, or with relatives in the city where you’ll be evacuating.
+On a flash drive or portable hard drive, in a safe deposit box, water/fireproof safe, or with relatives in the city where you would evacuate to in an emergency.

-•In a password-protected online file repository like OneDrive, iCloud or Dropbox, or on the file directory of your personal web site.
-This way, you can retrieve them from any Internet-enabled computer.
+In a password-protected online file repository like OneDrive, iCloud or Dropbox, or on the file directory of your personal web site.
+This way, you can retrieve them from any web enabled computer.

-•You can also save an extra copy of your photos on Flickr or another internet photo service.
-But this really shouldn’t be your long-term solution or only solution, since you have no control over these sites and could lose all of your data without any warning.
+You can also save a copy of your photos on a web-based service like Google Photos.
+But this shouldn’t be your only solution, since you have no control over the site & could lose your photos without any warning.

 How To Scan Your Photos